global-asp/asp-source/en/0104_letter-to-mum-brief-vir-mama.md

 ##
 As she went out the
 door, she hugged me
-and said, “Bye for now.”
+and said, "Bye for now."

 ##
-“Where are you going,
+"Where are you going,
-mum?”
+mum?"
 I looked up at
 her as I asked.

 ##